 As per Torvalds, Linux picked up significantly in 1992 after the X Window System was ported to Linux by Orest Zborowski, which enabled Linux to help a GUI for the first time.

 Linus Torvalds wanted to name his development work as ‘Freax,’ Freax is a combination of “free,” “monstrosity,” and “x” as an implication to Unix.
-At the beginning of his work on the project, he put away the documents under the name “Freax” for about a portion (around six months) of year.
+At the beginning of his work on the project, he put away the documents under a name.
+The name was “Freax” for about a portion (around six months) of year.

 GNU GPL License of Linux Operating System

 Torvalds declared in 1996 that there would be a mascot for Linux, the mascot is a penguin.
-This mascot was because of the reality when they were going to choose the mascot: Torvalds referenced – he was chewed by a little penguin on a visit to the National Zoo and Aquarium in Canberra, Australia.
+This mascot was because of the reality when they were going to choose the mascot.
+Torvalds referenced – a little penguin chewed him on a visit to the National Zoo and Aquarium in Canberra, Australia.
 Larry Ewing gave the first draft of the present well-known mascot dependent on this description.

 James Hughes proposed the name Tux as a subordinate of Torvalds’ Unix.
 Being short for the tuxedo, a kind of suit with shading like that of a penguin.

 The Linux-based system is a modular Unix-like operating system.
-It is established in Unix from the 1970s to 1980s as fundamental principles.
+It is established in Unix from the 1970s to the 1980s as a fundamental principle.
 The system uses the Linux kernel, which handles process control, networking, access to the peripherals, and file systems.
-Drivers of the device are either combined directly with the kernel or added as modules that are loaded when the system is running.
+Drivers of the device are either combined directly with the kernel or added as modules.
+These modules are loaded when the system is running.

 Linux distros are planned by developers for interoperability with other operating systems and established computing standards.
 Linux systems adhere to POSIX, SUS, LSB, ISO, and ANSI standards where possible.